sxlxc/Hakyllsite/posts/2025-01-25-vertex_connectivity_cut.md

 [@HENZINGER2000222] appears in the last line.
 The conference version was published on FOCS96.

+# Minimum cut for edge connectivity

 # Connectivity interdiction

-Connectivity interdiction is first considered by Zenklusen [@zenklusen_connectivity_2014].
+Connectivity interdiction is first studied by Zenklusen [@zenklusen_connectivity_2014].

 ::: Problem
 Given a graph $G=(V,E)$ and costs $c:E\to \Z_+$ and weights $w:E\to \Z_+$ and a budget $B\in \Z_+$, find the edge set $R$ such that $c(R)\leq B$ and that minimizes the $w$-weighted min cut in $(V,E\setminus R)$.